 The afternoon lessons complement the morning General English course by providing an opportunity for students to activate their language, with output, rather than input, being emphasized.
 The syllabus is therefore topic-based, focussing on real-life communication and transactional English.

 Students have a direct input in the choice of topics for the afternoon lessons.
 We have a wide variety of specialised material at all levels, which teachers use to build lessons around.
 Vocabulary exercises, reading texts, and listenings are used as springboards for further work.
 Errors are corrected as students speak, and teachers often highlight areas of difficulty, in order for more in-depth practice.
 Afternoon classes are also ideal for focussing on pronunciation.

 IELTS Exam Preparation classes

 Students work to gain competence in all four study skills (Speaking, Listening, Reading, Writing) to obtain the result/score they need.
 Students develop strategies to carry out IELTS tasks in class and be prepared for the exam conditions in the near future.
 Lessons ensure that students have the necessary language to successfully deal with the exam components, and practice strategies needed to cope with the exam questions: integrated grammar, vocabulary, spelling and pronunciation.
-Teachers build students’ confidence in their abilities and sustain their motivation, and give students feedback on the progress of their learning in the form of weekly mock tests.
-A variety of resources are used in lessons, both IELTS-specific publications and authentic materials from newspapers and journals.
+Teachers build students’ confidence in their abilities and sustain their motivation, and give students feedback on their progress by using real IELTS materials.
+A variety of IELTS-specific resources are used to maximise your achievement.